NRLMMD-GEOIPS/recenter_tc/README.md

 ==================

 This installation guide has installation steps specific to installing this plugin, including the base geoips conda install if not already installed.
+Note that there are additional requirements and slightly different installation steps for Linux and Mac.

 System Requirements